mooreryan/ocaml_python_bindgen/README.md

 val bar : a:int -> b:int -> unit -> int
 ```

-*Note: You have to follow certain rules when writing signatures.
+*Note: You have to follow certain rules when writing value specifications.
 See the [docs](#docs) for more info.*

-Next, run `pyml_bindgen` on the signatures file to generate an OCaml module with [pyml](https://github.com/thierry-martinez/pyml) bindings.
+Next, run `pyml_bindgen` on the value specifications file to generate an OCaml module with [pyml](https://github.com/thierry-martinez/pyml) bindings.
 The [ocamlformat](https://github.com/ocaml-ppx/ocamlformat) command is optional, of course.

+It would be nice to turn this into a ppx, but for now, you have to run it manually on value specs.

 ```
 $ pyml_bindgen --caml-module=Silly signatures.txt silly_module Silly > lib.ml